-Resources for students:
+Resources for Students

 UC Davis’s Article 26 Backpack: A tool to allow scholars and students to upload and secure copies of the academic and professional credentials.

-UNHCR: Scholarship opportunities for Refugees
+UNHCR: Scholarship opportunities for refugees.

-Visa and transit resources:
+Visa and Transit Resources

-Human Rights First: Those seeking legal assistance in the United States (whether physically in the US or abroad) can complete this form to submit a request for pro bono support through HRF’s Project: Afghan Legal Assistance.[US] Justice for Immigrants: Summary of visas and pathways to the United States for Afghan nationals.
+Human Rights First: [USA] Those seeking legal assistance in the United States (whether physically in the US or abroad) can complete this form to submit a request for pro bono support through HRF’s Project: Afghan Legal Assistance.

-[Iran] UNHCR: For new arrivals in Iran
+UNHCR: [Iran] For new arrivals in Iran

-[Pakistan] UNHCR: For new arrivals in Pakistan
+UNHCR: [Pakistan] For new arrivals in Pakistan

 Evacuation and Asylum Resources:

 SHARP: [Pakistan] Registration and information or refugees in Pakistan

 Access Now: Digital security tips